Set up SAML SSO to let your clients access your Hubflo portal using their company credentials instead of managing separate passwords.

 Assertion Consumer Service (ACS) URL

-Tip: Download the metadata file if your IdP supports automatic import.
+Tip: Download the metadata file from Hubflo if your IdP supports imports.

 Step 2: Create the SAML Application in Your IdP